-Sometime between planting the seeds in the pot, and the actual planting date, the bed for the pumpkin seedling must be prepared.
-The tips and instructions below, will help you in this next, very important step.
-If you do not have the time or all of the ingredients, do not worry.
+Sometime between selecting the seeds, and the actual planting date, the bed for your pumpkin plants should be prepared.
+The tips and instructions below, will help you in this very important step.
+If you do not have the time, or all of the ingredients to completely prepare your pumpkin patch, do not worry.
 You can still grow a very large monster.
-Maybe you have your own secret methods which work even better.
+And, perhaps you have your own secret methods, which work even better.

 Some farmers say that the direction of the plant is important and that the vine should grow from East to West.
 However, the maximum sun exposure of the leaves is not impacted by the direction of the vine.
 Another suggestion is that an incline with a southern facing exposure is preferable.
-If your patch is on is a hill, then a southern exposure affords the most hours of sunlight, especially in the waning days of summer when those final pounds are being added to your fruit, and it's orange color is brightening.
-We often have no choice on this matter.
-If your space is flat there is no issue.
+If your patch is on is a hill, then a southern exposure affords the most hours of sunlight, especially in the waning days of summer, when those final pounds are being added to your fruit, and it’s orange color is brightening.

-Perhaps one of the greatest assets in pumpkin patch site selection is a high water table.
+One of the greatest assets for a pumpkin patch, is the existence of a high water table.
 The roots will dig deeply into the soft and the rich soil you have provided it.
-An abundance of water (and nutrients) is what it is looking for.
-An old Italian friend of mine related his days of farming back in the "old country"(back home in Italy) where he grew up on a farm.
-He said they used to grow pumpkins near a creekbed, where the water table was low .
+Those deep roots are seeing an abundance of water and nutrients.
+An old Italian friend of mine related his days of farming back in the “old country”(back home in Italy) where he grew up on a farm.
+He said they used to grow pumpkins near a creekbed, where the water table was closer to the surface of the soil.
 Each year they would grow monster pumpkins!
-He said you did risk losing them if a major downpour flooded out the creek.
+He said you did risk losing them, if a major downpour flooded out the creek.

-While selecting where to place this year's pumpkin crop, keep in mind the basic principles of crop rotation.
-Whenever possible, you should not grow a crop in the same location two years in a row.
-This applies to all crops and pumpkins are no exception.
-There are two main reasons for this.
-First, crops deplete certain minerals in the soil.
-By planting different crops, you minimize this problem.
-The different crops can also add to your soil as their remains are tilled or plowed in at the end of the year.
-Secondly, and perhaps most importantly, disease can overwinter in the soil and infest the following years' crop.
+Keep in mind the basic principles of crop rotation.
+Whenever possible, do not grow a crop in the same location two years in a row.
+This applies to all crops.
+Pumpkins are no exception.
+Crops deplete certain minerals in the soil.
+Planting different crops minimizes this problem.
+Different crops also add to your soil, as they are tilled or plowed in at the end of the year.
+Secondly, disease can over-winter in the soil and infest the following years’ crop.
 Ideally, you should rotate your crops in a three year cycle.
 This applies to everyone from backyard gardeners to commercial growers.
 As you rotate your crops, think in terms of family.
 Move your pumpkin patch each year, and do not plant any members of the cucurbita family in that space.

-Allow enough time for decomposition.
-If the material is not well composted, it can be harmful to the plant, burning the roots or robbing nitrogen from the soil.
+Allow ample time for decomposition.
+If the material is not well composted, it can be harmful to the plant, burning the roots, or robbing nitrogen from the soil.
 I like to prepare the bed well before the season.
 If I can get into the garden in March, I prepare it then.
 That way, anything I put in is well composted by planting time.

 Here is what I put in: